Nicolás Maduro completes electoral fraud and swears in for third term

 Edmundo González condemns the kidnapping of María Corina Machado: “Very serious!”

-The president-elect of Venezuela made a statement through his social networks on the events related to the kidnapping and subsequent release of Machado.
-González described the event as “very serious” and warned that the fact that Machado is now at liberty does not reduce the seriousness of what happened.
+The president-elect of Venezuela made a statement through his social media on the events related to the kidnapping and subsequent release of Machado.
+González described the event as “very serious” and warned that the fact that Machado is now free does not reduce the seriousness of what happened.
 “She was kidnapped under violent conditions,” he stressed.

 Petro questions the veracity of Machado's kidnapping